 In September 2005 Woolsey addressed a Washington, DC anti-Iraq War rally sponsored by International ANSWER and United for Peace and Justice.
 Among her fellow speakers were Amiri Baraka, Ramsey Clark, George Galloway, Cynthia McKinney, Al Sharpton, and Lynne Stewart.

 In early 2006, Woolsey invited antiwar activist Cindy Sheehan to attend President Bush’s January 31st State Of The Union (SOTU) address with her.
-“I’m proud that Cindy’s my guest tonight,” Woolsey told reporters, adding that the invtation was not “a political statement at all.”
+“I’m proud that Cindy’s my guest tonight,” Woolsey told reporters, adding that the invitation was not “a political statement at all.”
 Just a few hours earlier, Sheehan—who had recently gone to Venezuela with Code Pink leaders Medea Benjamin and Jodie Evans to meet with President Hugo Chavez—had participated in a World Can’t Wait-organized anti-war, anti-Bush demonstration in front of the White House.
 And shortly before Bush began to deliver his SOTU address, Sheehan was arrested by Capitol Police inside the House chamber when she exposed—and refused to cover up—her previously concealed T-shirt which read “2,245 Dead [American Soldiers]—How Many More??”